Paylo.one · Pilot

 Every morning, know what matters, what changed, and what needs approval.

-The Daily Memo is the wedge.
-It is assembled on schedule and on demand from your connected channels, ranked by consequence, and written to be read in two minutes.
-It opens with the people behind today's activity, correlated across your channels and ranked by the importance you set, so the brief is relationship-aware, not a flat summary.
+The daily briefing is the wedge.
+It is assembled on schedule and on demand from your connected sources, ranked by consequence, and written to be read in two minutes.
+It opens with the people behind today's activity, correlated across your channels and ranked by the importance you set, so the briefing is relationship-aware, not a flat summary.
 It is the first thing you read and the reason you return.

 The trust contract